ranr01/reveal-inline-svg/README.md

 ```
 This code will replace the `object` element with an SVG element using the SVG in `drawing.svg`.
 In addition, it will add the `class="fragment" data-fragment-index="3"` attributes to `#rect10` inside the SVG DOM.

+## Demo
+To see a simple demo slide put all files within your reveal.js folder and point your browser to `test.html`.

 ## Dependencies
 The example presentation (`test.html`) uses Velocity.js to demonstrate animation of SVG elements.